-Source: MAF, 2005

-The commodity boom of the early years of this decade can be seen for all three products.
+Source: MAF 2005 The commodity boom of the early years of this decade can be seen for all three products.
 Dairy has consistently been above the reference point, while lamb recovered from its 1998 lows and beef has struggled.
 Not shown is that dairy and lamb (and both wool and apples, shown later) are consistently below their levels of the 1960s and 1970s.
 To complete the picture, Figure 3 shows the same analysis for wool, venison and wheat prices.

-Source: MAF, 2005

-Wheat has been the most consistent performer, and largely at or above the 1987 reference point.
+Figure 3: The relative price of venison, wool and wheat Source: MAF 2005 Wheat has been the most consistent performer, and largely at or above the 1987 reference point.
 Venison reacted to the increasing supplies coming onto the market, and fell to around half of the reference price before recovering in that same boom of the early 2000s.
-Wool has continued to perform poorly, and by 2005 was at a level of only around 15 percent of that in 1956 (and 1953 rather than 1956 was the real boom year).
+Wool has continued to perform poorly, and by 2005 was at a level of only around 15 per cent of that in 1956 (and 1953 rather than 1956 was the real boom year).
+3.3.2 Productivity The productivity story is interesting, as the reforms seemed to force enhanced productivity changes in the sector.

-3.3.2 Productivity

-The productivity story is interesting, as the reforms seemed to force enhanced productivity changes in the sector.
 Hall and Scobie (2006) report examples that show spectacular gains in productivity in sheep breeding, with the export revenues generated from around 40 million sheep in 2002 exceeding that generated from 70 million sheep in the 1980s.
 This is largely because of increased farm productivity in the sector and more processing and value adding taking place in New Zealand.
-In 1986/87, around 72 percent of lamb was exported as carcasses.
-Today, around 95 percent is exported as processed (higher value-added) products.
-They also found that lambing percentages have increased by over 20% since 1990, that the amount of lamb sold per ewe has increased by over 60% in the same period, and that the dairy industry has seen very strong productivity growth, with milk solids per cow increasing by over 30% since 1990.
+In 1986/87, around 72 per cent of lamb was exported as carcasses.
+Today, around 95 per cent is exported as processed (higher value-added) products.
+They also found that lambing percentages have increased by over 20 per cent since 1990, that the amount of lamb sold per ewe has increased by over 60% in the same period, and that the dairy industry has seen very strong productivity growth, with milk solids per cow increasing by over 30 per cent since 1990.